Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 We invite you to search the internet for inspiration.

-Here are some suggestions from us that you can use for some initial inspiration, based on what you need Zettlr for.
+Besides PARA, below you can find a few subjective suggestions from us that you can use for some initial inspiration, based on what you need Zettlr for.

 !!! note